OGsoundFX/OGsoundFX/README.md

 - ⚡ Fun fact: ...
 -->

 - My name is Olivier Girardot.
+I am French, born in LA and living in Berlin.
 - 🔭 I’m currently teaching code @**LeWagon**
 - 🎧 I am also working on my **Sound Effect online shop: [BAMSFX](https://www.bamsfx.com)**
-- 🎓 I graduated from the **Lewagon coding bootcamp** in March 2020, after 2 months of intensive but soooo inspiring bootcamp 🚀
+- 🎓 I graduated from the **Lewagon coding bootcamp** in March 2020 🚀
 - 🎹 I have been a professional musician and sound designer for over 15 years.
 I even have my **[Youtube Channel](https://www.youtube.com/ogsoundfx)**
             (And also my **[Youtube Music Channel](https://www.youtube.com/channel/UCA8H9FaKjq33VUZM7FHLdGQ)**)